vpc-ccg/circminer/README.md

 	$ ./circrna -r genome.fasta -g ga.gtf -f reads.fastq -k 20 -o output [--pe]

+## Output Format
+The mapping results are stored in .pam files if the coresponding option is used while running the tool.

-### Contact & Support
+## Contact & Support

-Feel free to drop any inquiry to [hasghari at sfu dot ca](mailto:).
+Feel free to drop any inquiry to Hossein Asghari [hasghari at sfu dot ca].

 ## Copyright and License
-This software is released under GNU General Public License (v3.0)
+This software is released under GNU General Public License (v3.0).